reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 Now we can delete the `Home.jsx` and `home/Sub.jsx` files, since we don't need multiple views.
 You can leave them be as well if you'd like to explore using them later.

-In the App.jsx file, lets simplify:
+In the App.jsx file, we can simplify it to:

 ```js
 import React from 'react';